VincentLanglet/Twig-CS-Fixer/README.md

 return $config;
 ```

-If you want to disable the cache once you can pass `--no-cache` when running the command:
+If you want to disable the cache once, you can pass `--no-cache` when running the command:
 ```bash
 bin/twig-cs-fixer lint --no-cache
 ```